google/WebFundamentals/src/content/en/shows/cds/2013/optimizing-your-workflow.md

 </div>

-If we have to develop for Desktop, Mobile, Tablet, wearables and other form factors, how can you optimise your workflow to make your life less stressful?
+If we have to develop for Desktop, Mobile, Tablet, wearables and other form factors, how can you optimize your workflow to make your life less stressful?
 There's a solid multi-device approach for quick iteration with LiveReload, Grunt, Yeoman, and the newly-unveiled [Mini Mobile Device Lab](https://github.com/GoogleChrome/MiniMobileDeviceLab).
 Lastly, if you don't have the physical hardware you want to test, some providers make it available through the cloud.

 [Slides: Optimizing your Workflow for a Cross-device world](https://gauntface.com/presentations/chrome-dev-summit-2013/cross-device-workflow/#1)